marcelosperalta/glossary/README.md

 - In programming, Semantics refers to the meaning of a piece of code — for example "what effect does running that line of JavaScript have?", or "what purpose or role does that HTML element have" (rather than "what does it look like?".)

 [Serverless computing](https://en.wikipedia.org/wiki/Serverless_computing)
 - Serverless computing is a cloud computing execution model in which the cloud provider allocates machine resources on demand, taking care of the servers on behalf of their customers.
-Serverless computing does not hold resources in volatile memory; computing is rather done in short bursts with the results persisted to storage.
+Serverless computing does not hold resources in volatile memory; computing is rather done in short bursts with the results persisted to storage. e.g. [Cloudflare Workers](https://workers.cloudflare.com/), [AWS Lambda](https://aws.amazon.com/lambda/).

 [Server-side rendering (SSR)](https://en.wikipedia.org/wiki/Single-page_application)
 - Server-side scripting (Server-side rendering) is a technique used in web development which involves employing scripts on a web server which produce a response customised for each user's (client's) request to the website.